 Table 1.
-For all models and experiments, this table provides the number of members which have at least one day with Greenland blocking, as defined by the 10% threshold of the blocking index, out of the total number of members, the mean wintertime blocking frequency over those selected members, and the ensemble mean wintertime blocking frequency taking into account all members (as in Fig. 2).
+Number For all models and experiments, this table provides the number of members which have at least one day with Greenland blocking, as defined by the 10% threshold of the blocking index, out of the total number of membersand, the mean wintertime blocking frequency over those selected membersfor both the Present, and Future experiments.
+The last column gives the whole ensemble mean wintertime blocking frequency taking into account the all members with no blocking (as in Fig. 2).
 If all members exhibit blocked days, the mean blocking frequency (4th column) equals the full ensemble mean blocking frequency (5th column).
-The last column gives the (ensemble) wintertime mean of the CWB index (all winter days are taken into account) in % of the box area as defined in Section 2.4.
+The last line corresponds to ERA-Interim column gives the (2006-2015 as for ensemble) wintertime mean of the HAPPI models CWB index (all winter days are taken into account) in % of the box area as defined in Section 2.4.
 A value of 100% would mean that every grid point in the box exhibits CWB.